Vanilla-OS/ABRoot/README.md

 The intention of this project is to replace Almost in the first RC of Vanilla OS.

 ### Read here
-This program is meant to be used with PackageKit and [apx](https://github.com/vanilla-os/apx), an apt replacement for VanillaOS.
+This program is meant to be used with [apx](https://github.com/vanilla-os/apx), an apt replacement for VanillaOS.

 ### Help